mafredri/zsh-async/README.md

 ## Intro (TL;DR)

-With `zsh-async` you can run multiple asynchonous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
+With `zsh-async` you can run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 For each worker you can register a callback-function through which you will be notified about